drinkataco/media-servarr/charts/prowlarr/README.md

     value: 'your-api-key-here'
 ```

-By not setting this value, and leaving it blank, Sonarr will automatically generate a key on start.
+By not setting this value, and leaving it blank, Prowlarr will automatically generate a key on start.

 ### Application Configuration